centertap/TikaAllTheFiles/README.md

    * `'prefer_tika'`: only use metadata provided by another handler if there is no Tika-extracted metadata
    * `'only_tika'`: don't use another handler's metadata at all
+ * `'ignore_metadata_service_errors'`: boolean
+ * `'ignore_metadata_parsing_errors'`: boolean
+ * `'ignore_content_service_errors'`: boolean
+ * `'ignore_content_parsing_errors'`: boolean
+    * For the above four boolean parameters, `metadata` refers to a context where metadata is being requested, and `content` means a context where extracted text content is being requested.
+    * Likewise, `parsing_errors` refers to problems Tika has in processing a file; `service_errors` refers to problems communicating with the Tika server altogether.
+    * When a parameter is `false`, errors in the given context become exceptions thrown to the caller.
+When `true`, errors are ignored and treated as if Tika produced a valid, but empty, response.

 ### Metadata property processing